-Estimate investment growth, profit, ROI %, and CAGR.
-Add optional monthly contributions, annual fees, and an inflation-adjusted view.
+Use this ROI calculator to estimate investment growth, profit, ROI %, and CAGR.
+Compare return on investment scenarios, fees, contributions, and an inflation-adjusted view.
 Educational estimates only — not financial advice.

 Use realistic assumptions.
 The biggest drivers are time, contributions, and return rate.